timescale/opentelemetry-demo/README.md

 [OpenTelemetry tracing](https://opentelemetry-python.readthedocs.io/en/stable/).
 This is an absurd service and should not be taken as a shining example of architecture nor coding.
 It exists as a playground example to generate traces.
-The [lower service](./lower) generates random lowercase letters.
-The [upper service](./upper) service generates random uppercase letters.
-The [digit service](./digit) generates random digits, and the [special service](./special) generates random special characters.
-There is a [generator](./generator) service which makes calls to the other services to compose a random password.
-Finally, there is a [load script](./load) which continuously calls the generator service in order to simulate user load.
+The [lower service](./instrumented/lower) generates random lowercase letters.
+The [upper service](./instrumented/upper) service generates random uppercase letters.
+The [digit service](./instrumented/digit) generates random digits, and the [special service](./instrumented/special) generates random special characters.
+There is a [generator](./instrumented/generator) service which makes calls to the other services to compose a random password.
+Finally, there is a [load script](./instrumented/load) which continuously calls the generator service in order to simulate user load.

 The **lower** service is a Ruby app using Sinatra framework while the other services use Python with Flask.

+There are two versions of the services.
+Those under the [instrumented](./instrumented/) directory have explicit instrumentation for tracing, whereas the versions under the [uninstrumented](./uninstrumented/) directory solely use auto-instrumentation.

 ## The Observability Infrastructure